 You must have a building permit for any structure, structural change, or fence.
 You must call J.U.L.I.E. to have your utilities located before doing any digging.
 J.U.L.I.E. is a free locator service and can be reached at 1-800-892-0123 or the easy to remember 8-1-1.
 For more information see the building permits

 If you smell gas, immediately leave the area and phone us from another location.
 Leave the door open.
 During office hours of 7:30 a.m. to 4:00 p.m.
 Monday through Friday, call the City Office at (217) 438-6151.
-After hours, weekends, and holidays, contact the non-emergency police number at (217) 438-3351 and the dispatcher will contact the City on-call.
+After hours, weekends, and holidays, contact the non-emergency police number at (217) 753-6666 and the county dispatcher will contact the City on-call.

 While you are waiting for the City worker,

 - Do NOT use a telephone/cell phone.